nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - **Main Success Scenario (MSS)**:
   1. User requests to add a new appointment to a patient.
   2. User enters the appointment's details.
-  3. MedBook adds the appointment to the patient.
+  3. MedBook adds the appointment to the patient.<br>
      Use case ends.
 - **Extensions**:
   - 2a.
 MedBook detects an error in the entered appointement's details.